the-events-calendar/the-events-calendar/readme.txt

 = [4.6.26] TBD =

+* Tweak - Clarified a number of maps-related settings strings [114865]

 = [4.6.25] 2018-10-22 =

 * Fix - List only enabled views on the "Default View" option.
 Thanks to wescole, John Meuse and others for reporting!
 [114807]